Multicooker displays E2 and will not heat or start a program.

 How to Fix / Troubleshooting

 - Check for moisture: Remove the inner pot and inspect the heating plate area.
-If you see moisture, spills, or condensation around the center sensor area, gently dry with a soft cloth and allow the unit to air-dry for several hours before retrying.
+If you observe moisture, spills, or condensation around the center sensor area, gently dry with a soft cloth and allow the unit to air-dry for several hours before retrying.

-- Avoid using with warped pot: A severely warped inner pot can stress the sensor and heater.
+- Avoid using with a warped pot: A severely warped inner pot can stress the sensor and heater.
 If the pot bottom is not flat, replace the pot before further use.

 Repair Difficulty